liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/index-settings-contributor.markdown

 [TOC levels=1-4]

-The Index Settings Contributor sample demonstrates how to add a custom type mapping to @product@.
+The Index Settings Contributor sample demonstrates how to add a custom type mapping to @sharepoint@.
 You can demo this sample by completing the following
 steps:

 1. Navigate to the *Control Panel* &rarr; *Configuration* &rarr; *Search* menu.

 2. Click *Execute* for the *Reindex all search indexes* action.

-    All properties defined in your `.json` file are added to @product@'s search engine.
+    All properties defined in your `.json` file are added to @sharepoint@'s search engine.
 This sample adds the following index properties:

     - `sampleDate`